Pppp1116/content-license-policy/README.md

 - Trigger bans in online games or services;
 - Render a system unbootable if misused.

-By using any content from this Project or the Official Discord, **you accept full responsibility** for all results on your hardware, software, data, and accounts.
+By using any Content from this Project or the Official Discord **“The PCs Secret”**, **you accept full responsibility** for all results on your hardware, software, data, and accounts.

-The Owner and contributors provide all content **“as is”**, with **no warranties of any kind**, and are **not liable** for any direct, indirect, incidental, or consequential damage.
+The Owner and contributors provide all Content **“as is”**, with **no warranties of any kind**, and are **not liable** for any direct, indirect, incidental, or consequential damage.

 ---

-## 14. No Illegal Use or ToS Violations
+## 15. No Illegal Use or ToS Violations

 You may not use this Content to: